Logo

 As you can see, this has created an interviewer pool of those four possible interviewers.

-Including or excluding the hiring team from a department
+Include or exclude the hiring team from a department

 For some interviews, you might want the interviewer to be someone who plays a particular role in the candidate's hiring process.
 You can use hiring team roles to do this, specifying either the candidate's recruiter, hiring manager, sourcer, or coordinator.